Butter.

 Cultured vs. Sweet Cream Butter

-Now, cultured butter is a whole different animal when compared to sweet cream butter.
-I love both equally.
-Sweet cream is delicate, rich, and sweet.
 Cultured butter, on the other hand, is tart and tangy, giving that piece of bread a little extra zip in the mornings.
 Cultured butter is much more popular in Europe than it is here in the States.
-The only brand that I know of that makes cultured, European-style butter is Organic Valley.
+The only brand that I know of that makes cultured European-style butter is Organic Valley.
 Some specialty shops and local health food stores will sometimes sell cultured butter, but it’s definitely harder to find, so that’s why we usually have to resort to making our own.

 Don’t get intimidated!
 Making your own at home is so easy.
 It only takes two ingredients and a little bit of time.
 So, let’s get started, shall we?

-European Style Cultured Butter
+How to Make European Style Cultured Butter

 makes approx. 1 pound